June 12th, 13th & 14th, 2015

 - 2:00 Closing “Will the Circle Be Unbroken”

 - Schedule subject to change

 The line-up for the 2015 Sacajawea Bluegrass Festival is still being confirmed.

 Weekend Pass Pre-sale: before June 10 – Ticket price $30

 Weekend Pass: on or after June 10 – Ticket price $38

 Age 15 and under free accompanied by a paying adult.

-Tickets are available locally at Kennewick Ranch and Home starting on May 3rd, 2014.
+Tickets are available locally at Kennewick Ranch and Home starting on May 1st, 2015.
 Day tickets can either be purchased at Ranch and Home or at the gate.
 Presale weekend passes can either be purchased at Ranch and Home, online through Brown Paper Tickets, or through the mail with our order form.
 We will have Brown Paper Tickets set up in early March.

 Download our mail order form to purchase tickets by mail.